CodecoolGlobal/solarwatch-api-csharp-BalintCoder/README.md

 - `GET /weather/times`: Fetches sunrise and sunset times for a specified city (accessible to User and Admin roles)
 - `GET /weather/GetWeatherForecast`: Returns weather forecast data (accessible to Admin role)

-## Contributing

-Contributions are welcome!
-Please create a pull request or open an issue for any enhancements or bugs you encounter.